 It was one of three pieces of furniture in my room.
 It shared very limited wall space with a bed and a dresser.
 I have no idea what happened to the bed.
-Correct that I have no idea what happened to the second bed.
+Correct that, I have no idea what happened to the second bed.
 The first one perished in a fire sometime around my freshman and sophomore years of high school.
 That’s a tale for another day.
-The dresser, was recently sold or given away by my sister after it spent many years providing shelter to clothes, nick nack’s, and things that would never have been allowed to keep in the holy reservoir of apparel.
+The dresser, was recently sold or given away by my sister after it spent many years providing shelter to her children”s clothes, nick nack’s, and things that I would never have been allowed to keep in that holy reservoir of apparel.

 In front of the desk was the same poor pitiful swivel chair I am sitting in at this very moment.
 For at least 38 years, the same spindle has been broken and if you grab the chair too forcefully, four other spindles will dislodge from their moorings requiring a hammer to return the chair to sitting condition.
 I have contemplated at least twice in the last week on grabbing my gorilla glue and seeing if I can afford this poor chair 38 more years.
 I’ll let you know if I attempt said project.

-This desk occupied the left corner of my room if you considerer laying aback the non existent headboard of my bed the center of observation.
+This desk occupied the left corner of my room, between the sliding closet doors and a window, if you considerer the non existent headboard of my bed the center of observation.
 In the summer, open windows and an open door provided a nice lake breeze.
 In the winter, double panes provided protection from the cold and kept me from freezing because my mother didn’t like me using my one wall heater. (it was her opinion the fireplace in the living room provided plenty of heat for my room a mere 50ft away)

 For eight years, I performed many activities in that little corner of my room.
 Homework.
 Modeling.
 Drawing (poorly) Composing poetry.
 Writing songs.
 Working on short stories.
 Rolling stats of characters I was making for the RPG’s Star Frontiers and Knight Hawks.
 I even remember creating a war game played with dice.
 This was the desk where I composed two 1st Place VFW Voice of Democracy speeches.
 I spilt many drinks. (hence the watermarks) I know I drew on it. (the pen and pencil marks have faded but the indentions are still present in the wood) I’m surprised this desk survived.